Tell us what’s good to eat, so we can see the worlds you’re making and making yourself ready for.

 “Our team arrived after a long hard day of unilateral working.
 At June Jo’s Restaurant on Mars I saw them expand and become multidimensional.” - Christine Robinson, Director, Google (2024)

-Philip Lee is publisher and co-founder of READERS to EATERS, a press dedicated to food literacy through books and community programming.
 A pioneer in multicultural publishing and co-founder of Lee & Low Books, he was named one of Publishers Weekly’s Top 25 Book Industry Changemakers.
-He lives in San Francisco with June Jo, his partner in storytelling and life.
+He lives in San Francisco with June Jo – his partner in storytelling and life – and their dog Tedi.

 Connect with us to explore ways we can work together!